-There is no direct power to use the MCA to protect the public from harm, although sometimes the restrictions deemed to be in the person's best interests and amounting to a DoL would also reduce the risk of harm to others.
-There might be an indirect case to argue that preventing a person from acting to harm others would also be in the person's best interests in terms of preventing the possible physical, emotional or psychological harm to themselves from their actions or in preventing the impact of the consequences of harming others such as retaliation, criminal processes etc. Examples would include where there is evidence that during previous spells in custody or detention there was an increase in self-harming behaviour and psychological distress, or where the person has previously been the subject of or been threatened with vigilante attacks following offending behaviour.
+There is no direct power to use the MCA to protect the public from harm, although sometimes the restrictions deemed in the person's best interests and amounting to DoL would also reduce the risk of harm to others.
+There might be an indirect case to argue that preventing a person from acting to harm others would also be in the person's best interests in terms of preventing the possible physical, emotional or psychological harm to themselves from their actions or in preventing the impact of the consequences of harming others such as retaliation, criminal processes etc. Examples would include where there is evidence that during previous spells in custody or detention there was an increase in self-harming behaviour and psychological distress, or where the person has previously been the subject of or threatened with vigilante attacks following offending behavior.

-There is no power under the MCA to authorise a deprivation of liberty indefinitely; additionally, there would be no power to recall to hospital a person who fails to comply with the restrictions and plans amounting to deprivation of liberty authorised under the MCA and, as such, this cannot in isolation provide the necessary framework for the protection of the public.
-That is why a conditional discharge is in place.
+There is no power under the MCA to authorise a DoL indefinitely; additionally, there would be no power to recall to hospital a person who fails to comply with the restrictions and plans amounting to DoL imposed under the MCA and as such this cannot in isolation provide the necessary framework for the protection of the public.